nthiery/sage-semigroups/README.rst

 A lot of the code was authored by Florent Hivert, Franco Saliola, Nicolas M. Thiéry, ... and resurrected from the former Sage-Combinat patch queue.

+You can use
+`this bib file <https://github.com/nthiery/sage-semigroups/blob/master/sage-semingroup.bib>`_ to cite this work.